gzenhaeusern/polarisation-package/README.md

 * Data should be in an ObsPy compatible format
 * Data should be instrument corrected and rotated to ZNE.
 There is an option to rotate the traces to ZRT/LQT using a supplied catalog back azimuth
-* Data should be in velocity, or displacement with differentiate = True.
+* Data should be in velocity, or displacement with `differentiate = True`.
 The code runs in any case, but the plot labels were made for velocity data
 * Ellipticity data is currently not plotted, but can be added/swaped in the code.
 There is an example comment in the [plot code](./polarisation_package/polarisation_plot.py)
 * If no second signal window is needed, use `phase_S = '-'`.
 The histogram plots will then remain empty.
 Supply some dummy time to `timing_S` in that case